This is a guide specifically for Auxiliares de Conversación

 Passport + Copy of all Pages

 Bring your passport along with a copy of all of your passport pages (yes, all of them).
-They may only ask for you biodata page, visa page, and the stamped page from when you first entered Spain with your visa, but they also may ask for all pages.
+They may only ask for your biodata page, visa page, and the stamped page from when you first entered Spain with your visa, but they may also ask for all pages.

 If you did not receive a stamp when entering Spain (for example if you had a connecting flight in Europe prior to landing in Spain) or if your stamp is not visible, bring your flight boarding pass to prove when you legally entered Spain.